 Rocktops is committed to giving our customers up to date information about the countertop options available today.
 This allows each individual the knowledge to make choices that will best fit their lifestyle and décor.
 Here is some basic information to help you filter through the misinformation we hear about every day when it comes to granite and quartz.

-From a budgetary perspective, there are almost an equal number of choices available in both granite and quartz at the same low price points here at Rocktops.
-Since neither is scratch proof, chip proof, stain proof or bullet proof, there is truly no reason to pick one over the other.
+From a budgetary perspective, there is almost an equal number of choices available in both granite and quartz at the same low price points here at Rocktops.
+Since neither is scratch-proof, chip-proof, stain proof or bulletproof, there is truly no reason to pick one over the other.

 If you are still concerned about sealing granite, we have a sealer warranty available to ease your mind.
 No stains for 20 years, Guaranteed!

 Stop by our showroom and see what you like the best, Granite or Quartz?
 We want to be your source for stone in Kansas City.